redacted/XKCD-password-generator/README.rst

 - **1.12.0** Handle maximum word length < minimum case by setting max = min
 - **1.11.1** Fix bug in entropy calc
 - **1.11.0** Rewrite verbose report to take acrostics etc into account
-- **1.10.0** Switch to EFF wordlist as default (note: decrease in entropy of default length passwords to 77 bits, still at EFF recommendations)

 License